 I was on my high school swim team, all four years.
 I had a love/hate relationship with it.
 For most of my high school years, the practice was at 5:45 in the mornings.
 Diving into the pool that early in the morning was so tough most days.
 And then there was the workout.

 We practiced for over an hour.
 Lap after lap after lap.
 Often we would be required to do 20 laps at a time.
 As anyone who works out on a regular basis knows, you have to figure out how to get to the end of your workout, and that isn’t easy.

-Often during my deployments, I think back to my swim team experience.
+Often during my husband’s deployments, I think back to my swim team experience.
 Swimming was difficult.
-I was not a super fast swimmer naturally and even had a few Olympic swimmers on our team.
+I was not a super-fast swimmer naturally and even had a few Olympic swimmers on our team.
 We worked hard, all season long.
-And overall we did well.

 But just like a deployment, as good as climbing out of the pool felt, diving in to get started was so hard.